What is 5G?

 The orchestration layers are what they do because they’re responsible for allocating a certain amount of resources once you figure out what you need.
 It says I need this much computing power; I need this many resources to accomplish a slice that I’m trying to set up.

 So there’s you’ll see RAN orchestration, Core orchestration, Transport, NFV, and MEC and infrastructure orchestration, those are all geared to basically trying to set up the right resources dynamically for the kind of thing you’re trying to do.
-So there’s lots of that you can look up a service base architectures that there are lots of things that describe how to orchestrate those resources to achieve what you, you know, to come together to achieve what you need to do.
+So there’s lots of that you can look up a service base architectures that describe how to orchestrate those resources to achieve what you, you know, to come together to achieve what you need to do.
 So that’s the basic.

 ONAP – 5G Architecture